Medical Marijuana Accessibility: Where is it?

-As the plant dries, through time or when you heat it, the acid component drops off through a process called decarboxylation.
-The same goes for CBDa and any other cannabinoid in the plant before decarbing.
+As the plant dries, through time or when you burn it, the acid component drops off through a process called decarboxylation.
+The same goes for CBDa and any other cannabinoid in the plant before de-carbonizing.

 Why is this important?
 You ever see someone roll a joint and then eat it?
 Of course not.
 That’s because you need to heat the plant in order to get the effects from it.

 Unless you’ve got a guy, it’s time to get yourself a medical marijuana patient’s card.
-This is easy, and do doesn’t take too long.
+This is easy and doesn’t take too long.
 I outlined the steps for New Jersey below.
 Mileage may vary by state.

 Getting the Card

 This wasn’t a difficult process.
-ALS qualifies you for just about everything, nearly immediately.
-That’s not anything to get excited about.
+ALS qualifies you for just about everything, nearly immediately, but that’s not anything to get excited about.